What’s the Best Yarn for Tapestry Crochet?

 Tapestry Crochet Garments and Accessories

 When it comes to garments and accessories, like sweaters, cardigans, hats, shawls and scarfs, the yarn weight is usually clearly specified in the pattern.
-However, if you’re designing your own tapestry crochet garment or accessory, then I would recommend using a 4 ply or even thinner yarn.
+However, if you’re designing your own tapestry crochet garment, then I would recommend using a 4 ply or even thinner yarn.
+Using relatively thin yarns means that the resulting fabric will have a good drape and won’t be too thick or stiff.
+It also allows you to create more intricate colorwork patterns as you’ll have more stitches to play with in a given area.

 In terms of fibre content, animal fibres are a great choice if warmth is an important factor.
 Yarns with animal fibres make wonderfully cosy, and perhaps slightly fuzzy, garments and accessories.
-However, if you’re making an item for the summer months, then using a cotton or linen yarn might be best.
-Cotton and linen are great choices when you don’t want your item to be too hot!

 Tapestry Crochet Bags